Lissospira conica

 Lissospira conica is a species of sea snail, a marine gastropod mollusk in the family Skeneidae.

 Description

 The height of the shell attains 2 mm, its diameter 1.7 mm.

+(Original description) The shell is small, white, smooth, and polished.
+It is conic, with a little more than four moderately rounded whorls.
+The immature specimens exhibit an angle at the margin of the base on which the suture is laid, but this disappears on the last adult whorl.
+The suture is distinct, though not deep.

+The base is rounded, and the aperture is also rounded.
+The lips are united over the body by a thin wash of enamel.
+In the adult, the inner lip is reflected over and nearly closes the small perforate umbilicus, which is not surrounded by any spiral sculpture.

 Distribution

-This particular species occurs in the Atlantic Ocean off Georgia, USA, at a depth of 538 m.
+This particular species occurs in the Atlantic Ocean off Georgia, United States, at a depth of 538 m.